 Mortgages are not a qualifying product; however, compare mortgage deals now and find the right deal for you.

-A buy-to-let mortgage is a secured loan that’s been specifically designed for people who want to invest in a property, whether a house or flat, then rent it out to tenants.
+A buy-to-let mortgage is a secured loan for people who want to buy a property, whether a house or a flat, then rent the property out to tenants.
+Buy-to-let mortgages generally need a larger deposit than residential mortgages and the interest rates are typically higher.

 Not always.
 Most buy-to-let mortgages are interest-only loans and therefore the monthly repayments can be cheaper than a repayment mortgage.
 However, you’re likely to need a deposit of at least 15% before you’re able to borrow and overall fees tend to be higher.
 The amount you are able to borrow is also worked out slightly differently, being based on potential rental income as well as loan-to-value ratio (LTV).